cadrian/pwd/README.md

 # General description

-`pwdmgr` is a small and simple password manager utility.
+`pwd` is a small and simple password manager utility.

 Typical use is through *dmenu* (<http://tools.suckless.org/dmenu/>)